Prapthi564/ai-in-a-day/03-knowledge-mining/3-semantic-query-and-return-semantic-answer.md

     ![Semantic search service to be selected](media/inn16.png)

 ## Task 2: Creating a Semantic Configuration

+In this task, you’ll create a semantic configuration for the `covid19temp` Azure Search index to define how search results are ranked and displayed based on selected title, content, and keyword fields.

 1. Navigate to the **Search service** resource **aiinaday-cog-<inject key="DeploymentID" enableCopy="false"/>** and then select **Indexes (1)** under the **Search management**.
 You will be able to see the list of indexes, click on the **covid19temp (2)** index for adding semantic configuration.